“Make work good for all” – CIPD publishes ‘Manifesto for Work’ ahead of General Election

 “Otherwise we risk a continued cycle of short termism, where accelerated executive pay and reduced investment in our workforces leads us to skills gaps, poor productivity rates and stagnant wages.”

-As well as an overhaul of the UK Corporate Governance Code, the CIPD is also calling on the next Government to protect and raise awareness of employment rights, make skills the centerpiece of their industrial strategy and take steps to improve gender diversity in the boardroom.
+As well as an overhaul of the UK Corporate Governance Code, the CIPD is also calling on the next Government to protect and raise awareness of employment rights, make skills the centrepiece of their industrial strategy and take steps to improve gender diversity in the boardroom.
 In addition, there is a call for organisations to focus more on greater organisational transparency so that businesses are more accountable for incorporating the principles of good work across their organisations.

 These measures together are part of a package that would put people at the heart of the workplace, and instil the fundamental principles of good work that should be available to everyone.

 The CIPD ‘Manifesto for Work’ specifically calls for:

 - a pilot of revised Individual Learning Accounts, designed to encourage people to invest in their own lifelong learning, in collaboration with their employer

 - a new voluntary target for 20% of FTSE 350 board level executive directors to be women by 2020 as a stepping stone towards achieving equal gender representation on boards by 2030